 But all this is not your fault.

 It is the lack of policies and processes as we use to say in The Corporate World.
-The originators of blog awards obviously have no training in quality management and writing Those Important Guidelines.
-You should have hired overpriced management consultants who would have written five volumes of seemingly great formal content on behalf of you, even if they just cut&pasted half of it from Wikipedia.
+The originators of blog awards obviously don’t have any training in quality management and writing Those Important Guidelines.
+You should have hired overpriced management consultants instead.
+They would have written five volumes of seemingly great formal content on behalf of you, even if they just cut&pasted half of it from Wikipedia.
 I am speaking from experience here, but I cannot give you the details, otherwise I would be Liable and Doomed According to This Agreement On Confidentiality.

 What I would expect from a well-written Blog Award Process Specification Protocol: